Healthy Homes Assessment Te Hauke

 Home Assessments Te Hauke for Rental Properties

-There are a myriad of things to look over during a house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are many concerns to be able to examine during an house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 A few examples are:

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch today to book your rental property home assessment.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be significant for landlords and property managers.
+For specialist advice get in touch today and book your rental properties house evaluation.

 home assessments for rental properties